BAPostma/software-testing/README.md

 Folder explanation:

-Group ==>		This directory contains the weekly group assignments which should be deliverd.
+Group ==>		This directory contains the weekly group assignments which should be delivered.

 Individual ==>  	This directory contains all the assignments per group member.